Michael Inwood

 Michael James Inwood (12 February 1944 – 31 December 2021) was a British philosopher and fellow of Trinity College, Oxford.
 He is known for his works on Hegel, Heidegger and ancient philosophy.

+On 13 March 1971, Inwood married Christiane Sourvinou-Inwood; she was then a doctoral student at Oxford and went on to become a classical scholar.
+They did not have any children, and she predeceased him in 2007.

 Inwood died from lung cancer in Kidlington on 31 December 2021, at the age of 77.